 No need to shut off the refrigerator if you will be away for less than four weeks.
 Use up perishables; freeze other items.
+If you have an automatic ice maker:

 - 1. Turn off your ice maker by raising signal arm. - 2.
 Shut off the water supply to the ice maker. - 3.
 Empty the ice bin.